|

 Debugging:

-reliability, Time Machine must create a new backup for
+To improve reliability, Time Machine must create a

-you.”.
+new backup for you.".
 It may or may not work.
-The procedures come from:
+The

 The steps:

-" RebuildBTree – record x in node y is not r" then try:
+lines of " RebuildBTree - record x in node y is not

 To scan for bad blocks: